solid/team/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada: The Solid Team and the community thanks you :sparkles:
+Congratulations :tada: The Solid Team and the community thank you :sparkles: